 1. Airport Taxi:

 Can be booked inside the arrivals hall, after customs.
-Taxis to most destinations will cost you around $10 in the day time and $12 at night.
+Taxis to most destinations will cost you around $15 in the day time and $20 at night.
 There is a clearly shown list of destinations and prices.
 If you are not being picked up by your hotel, use this service to avoid unnecessary hassles.
-Airport taxis have green license plates.
-Do not allow other random broker to come in your taxi!

 2. Meter Taxi: